GT-610/AviQtl-Plus/README.md

 - Qt Quick's resource management is incompatible with Compute Shaders, making implementation difficult
 - Similarly, it conflicts with ECS architecture, hindering optimization
 - Performance concerns for real-time processing

+The original author has now moved to a new technology stack using **Rust + Slint + wgpu**, abandoning the Qt Widgets + SDL3 + bgfx approach that was initially planned.

 ### How AviQtl-Plus addresses them